jengelh/libhx/doc/files_and_dirs.rst

 of bytes read, which may be shorter than ``size`` if EOF was encountered.
 On error, the return value is negative (but no particular one value).

-There is no way with just HXio_fullread to know the number of bytes that were read up to the point that the error occurred.
-(As this issue went "undiscovered" for 13 years, it goes to show that the use sites of HXio_fullread do not care for the byte count when that happened.
-If the file descriptor is seekable, one could ask for the position via ``lseek``(2), though.)

 ``HXio_fullwrite`` calls ``write``(2) in a loop so long as to completely write ``size`` bytes, and thereby masking short write behavior that the *write* system call is allowed to exhibit.
-On success, the return value is the same as ``size`` (as there is never an EOF condition for writes).
+On success, the return value is the same as ``size``, as there is never an EOF condition for writes.
 On error, the return value is negative.

-There is no way with HXio_fullwrite to know the number of bytes that were written up to the point that the error occurred similar to HXio_fullread.
+There is no way with just HXio_fullwrite to know the number of bytes that were read up to the point that the error occurred.
+This was a subconscious design choice in 2010.
+The reasoning (as of 2023) goes: If the file descriptor is not seekable, like a socket or pipe, what are you going to do anyway but abort?
+You cannot recall the data that was sent, the peer already knows how much was sent thanks to their socket interface.
+The peer also either caused the abort itself (e.g. by closing the read end of a pipe), or is made aware of connection severing (will see EOF).
+If the file descriptor is seekable, there is no "peer" and one can ``lseek`` back and retract the data.

+The HXio_fullread API mirrors that of HXio_fullwrite for API consistency.
+Input is often discarded and an error shown instead.
+However, we acknowledge there might be a legitimate case (e.g. wanting to render an incoming image even if incomplete), but in this case, HXio_fullread is not for you.

 ``HX_sendfile`` wraps ``sendfile``(2) for the same reason; in addition, it falls back to a read-write loop on platforms which do not offer sendfile.